-Effective October 1, 2016, OSUMT began to be operated by Saint Francis Health System, Inc. (Saint Francis) under a management contract.
+Effective October 1, 2016, OSUMT began to be operated by Saint Francis Health System, Inc. (SFHS) under a management contract.
 The contract is for a period of 10 years unless terminated by either party with at least 12 months of notice prior to termination.
-As part of the management contract, Saint Francis provides three executives serving the Authority on a dedicated, full-time basis who are responsible for operations, finance and nursing.
-The Authority reimburses Saint Francis for these three executives' salaries as well as any costs associated with any supplemental personnel and their expenses associated with the management contract.
-The management contract also includes a revenue-sharing calculation as part of the management fees to Saint Francis.
-Fees earned by Saint Francis for management services were approximately \$1,734,000 for the year ended June 30, 2017.
-At June 30, 2017, the Authority owed Saint Francis approximately \$1,931,000.
+As part of the management contract, SFHS provides three executives serving the Authority on a dedicated, full-time basis who are responsible for operations, finance and nursing.
+The Authority reimburses SFHS for these three executives' salaries as well as any costs associated with any supplemental personnel and their expenses associated with the management contract.
+The management contract also includes a revenue-sharing calculation as part of the management fees to SFHS.
+Fees earned by SFHS for management services were approximately \$4,887,000 and \$1,734,000 for the years ended June 30, 2018 and 2017, respectively.
+At June 30, 2018 and 2017, the Authority owed SFHS approximately \$4,214,000 and \$1,931,000, respectively.

 OSUMT was operated by Mercy Health Oklahoma Communities, Inc. (Mercy) under a management contract through September 30, 2016.
-Fees paid to Mercy for management services were approximately \$764,000 and \$2,012,000 for the years ended June 30, 2017 and 2016, respectively.
-At June 30, 2016, the Authority owed Mercy approximately \$276,000.
+Fees paid to Mercy for management services were approximately \$764,000 for the year ended June 30, 2017.